-Graduates of Rock Valley College's Fire Science program are prepared to enter a career in the fire service or expand their current fire service profession options.
-Students will gain knowledge in a wide variety of subjects including Fire Suppression, Building Construction, Rescue Practices, Hazardous Materials, Fire Prevention, Emergency Medical Services, and Fire Service Management.
+Graduates of Rock Valley College's Fire Science program are prepared to enter a career in the fire service or expand their current fire service professional options.
+Students will gain knowledge in a wide variety of subjects including, Fire Suppression, Building Construction, Rescue Practices, Hazardous Materials, Fire Prevention & Protection, Emergency Medical Services, and Fire Service Leadership.
 The Fire Science Program at RVC offers two learning opportunities for students:

-- Non-Internship Sequence Option A: Intended for firefighters who wish to expand their knowledge base and enhance current skills for personal growth and/or advancement while earning a degree. - Internship Sequence Option B: Aimed at college students with no previous firefighting experience.
-This option prepares students for an entry level position on a fire department; instruction includes classroom lecture, practical firefighter training, and an internship with an area fire department.
+- Apprenticeship Sequence: Aimed at college students with no previous firefighting experience.
+This option prepares students for an entry level position on a fire department; instruction includes classroom lecture, practical firefighting training, and an internship with an area fire department. - Non-Apprenticeship Sequence: Intended for firefighters who wish to expand their knowledge base and enhance current skills for personal growth and/or advancement while earning a degree.